Richard L. Sandor: Early life and education

-The Father of Financial Futures
+Pioneer of Financial Futures

 As a professor on sabbatical from the University of California, Berkeley in the 1970s, Sandor became the chief economist and vice president of the Chicago Board of Trade (CBOT).
 At the CBOT, Sandor not only pioneered the first interest rate futures contract, but the most widely traded and imitated interest-rate futures in the world, the Treasury bond futures contract.
 This revolutionized the field of finance and earned him the title of "father of financial futures."
 Sandor originally coined the term "derivatives" to describe the futures and options contracts that were traded on the Chicago exchanges.
 Its definition was subsequently expanded to include not only regulated products on futures transactions, but any customized product traded off the exchange, i.e. bilateral OTC transactions.
 Sandor was honored by the CBOT and the City of Chicago in 1992 for the creation of financial futures.

 Sandor was also a strong proponent of electronic trading at a time when most exchanges favored open-outcry.
 In fact, he had presented the case and designed the platform for electronic trading as early as 1970 – even before the concept of electronic trading was patented.
 At Berkeley, he was the project leader of the California Commodity Research Project (CCARP), which looked at the feasibility of establishing a for-profit, all-electronic exchange in at the time when none existed.

 At the CBOT, Sandor championed innovative financial instruments such as event-linked derivatives.
 Sandor served as vice chairman of the CBOT Insurance Committee and was the originator and co-author of the catastrophe and crop insurance futures and options contracts.

 From 1991 to 1994, Sandor was chairman of the Chicago Board of Trade Clean Air Committee, which developed the first spot and futures markets for sulfur dioxide (SO2) emission allowances and supervised the annual allowance auctions conducted on behalf of the U.S. Environmental Protection Agency.
 He also led the effort to create the Dow Jones Sustainability Index (DJSI) – the first global index that tracks the financial performance of leading sustainability-driven companies worldwide.

 Sandor has held a variety of senior executive positions in financial service companies, such as Drexel Burnham Lambert, Kidder Peabody and Banque Indosuez.
 Sandor has served on numerous Exchange committees and boards, including the Chicago Board of Trade (CBOT), the Chicago Mercantile Exchange (CME), IntercontinentalExchange (ICE), London International Financial Futures Exchanges (Liffe) and the International Advisory Board of Marché à Terme International de France (MATIF).
 Sandor played an advisory role in helping Swiss Options and Financial Futures Exchange (SOFFEX) become the world's first electronic exchange.
 Teaming up with Boston-based Battery Ventures, Sandor also helped to promote Liffe's electronic trading platform and is credited for Liffe's successful contract – the universal stock futures contract.
 He also assisted the New York Mercantile Exchange (NYMEX) on the design of the options contract for crude oil.

 Sandor has served several times as an advisor to the Commodity Futures Trading Commission (CFTC) on matters related to financial, energy and environmental futures.